 An issue was discovered in Adobe Acrobat and Reader: 2017.012.20098 and earlier versions, 2017.011.30066 and earlier versions, 2015.006.30355 and earlier versions, and 11.0.22 and earlier versions.
 This vulnerability occurs as a result of a computation that reads data that is past the end of the target buffer; the computation is part of the WebCapture module, related to an internal hash table implementation.
 The use of an invalid (out-of-range) pointer offset during access of internal data structure fields causes the vulnerability.
 A successful attack can lead to sensitive data exposure.

 An issue was discovered in Adobe Acrobat and Reader: 2017.012.20098 and earlier versions, 2017.011.30066 and earlier versions, 2015.006.30355 and earlier versions, and 11.0.22 and earlier versions.
-The vulnerability is caused by a buffer over-read in the module that handles character codes for certain textual representations.
-Invalid input leads to a computation where the pointer arithmetic results in a location outside valid memory locations belonging to the buffer.
+The vulnerability is caused by a buffer over-read in the JPEG 2000 module.
+An invalid JPEG 2000 input code stream leads to a computation where the pointer arithmetic results in a location outside valid memory locations belonging to the buffer.
 An attack can be used to obtain sensitive information, such as object heap addresses, etc.

 An issue was discovered in Adobe Acrobat and Reader: 2017.012.20098 and earlier versions, 2017.011.30066 and earlier versions, 2015.006.30355 and earlier versions, and 11.0.22 and earlier versions.
-The vulnerability is caused by a computation that writes data past the end of the intended buffer; the computation is part of the image conversion module that handles Enhanced Metafile Format Plus (EMF+) data.
-The vulnerability is a result of an out of range pointer offset that is used to access sub-elements of an internal data structure.
-An attacker can potentially leverage the vulnerability to corrupt sensitive data or execute arbitrary code.
+This vulnerability occurs as a result of a computation that reads data that is past the end of the target buffer; the computation is part of the XPS2PDF conversion engine.
+The use of an invalid (out-of-range) pointer offset during access of internal data structure fields causes the vulnerability.
+A successful attack can lead to sensitive data exposure.

 An issue was discovered in Adobe Acrobat and Reader: 2017.012.20098 and earlier versions, 2017.011.30066 and earlier versions, 2015.006.30355 and earlier versions, and 11.0.22 and earlier versions.
 This vulnerability occurs as a result of a computation that reads data that is past the end of the target buffer; the computation is a part of Enhanced Metafile Format (EMF) processing within the image conversion module.
 The use of an invalid (out-of-range) pointer offset during access of internal data structure fields causes the vulnerability.
 A successful attack can lead to sensitive data exposure.

 An issue was discovered in Adobe Acrobat and Reader: 2017.012.20098 and earlier versions, 2017.011.30066 and earlier versions, 2015.006.30355 and earlier versions, and 11.0.22 and earlier versions.
-This vulnerability occurs as a result of a computation that reads data that is past the end of the target buffer; the computation is a part of the image conversion module that handles XPS files.
+This vulnerability occurs as a result of a computation that reads data that is past the end of the target buffer; the computation is a part of the font parsing module.
 The use of an invalid (out-of-range) pointer offset during access of internal data structure fields causes the vulnerability.
 A successful attack can lead to sensitive data exposure.